 41. Appeals against decisions of magistrates etc.

-Subject to this Part, an appeal against a decision of the Court when constituted so as not to consist of or include a Judge may be made under and subject to Part 2 of the Criminal Appeals Act 2004.
+Subject to this Part, an appeal against a decision of the Court when constituted so as not to consist of or include a judge may be made under and subject to Part 2 of the Criminal Appeals Act 2004.

 [Section 41 inserted by No. 84 of 2004 s.
 15.]